hasura/graphql-engine/docs/graphql/manual/migrations/advanced/auto-apply-migrations.rst

 Applying only metadata
 ----------------------

-If you're managing migrations with a different tool and want to use this image to apply only the metadata, mount a directory with just a ``metadata.yaml`` file and the script will apply the metadata.
+If you're managing migrations with a different tool and want to use this image to apply only the metadata, mount the ``metadata`` directory of your Hasura project at the ``/hasura-metadata`` path of this Docker container the container’s entry point script will apply the metadata before starting the server.